 Some of New Zealand's proudest sporting moments have taken place on Eden Park, including the 1950 Empire Games, 1992 and 2015 Cricket World Cups.
 In 1981 during the now infamous Springbok Tour, a match was interrupted by a low flying Cessna aircraft that flour-bombed the Park.

-Located in the heart of Auckland, New Zealand’s largest city, Eden Park seats 50,000 people.
+Located in Kingsland one of Auckland's colourful city fring suburbs, Eden Park seats 50,000 people.
 Eden Park features a Hall of Legends which opened in 2002 with 2000 items of significant New Zealand sporting memorabilia.

 Mooloo history is littered with scalps of international teams who have ventured to Rugby Park and experienced the ferocity of the mighty Waikato team.
 In 1956 Waikato beat the touring South African team – the first time a provincial team had beaten a touring Springbok side.